 Our top equipment picks

-Even though the Pixel 5a is a pretty tough device, you can never be too careful.
-That's why we recommend protecting it with a great case like this one.
+Even though the Pixel 6 is a gorgeous smartphone that deserves to be shown off, it's still an all-glass device that needs the best protection.
+That's why we suggest you guard it using a great case like this one.

-Caseology Parallax Pixel 5a Case ($16 at Amazon)
+Caseology Parallax Pixel 6 case (opens in new tab) ($16 at Amazon)